nnguye47/nnguye47/README.md

 # Hi, Thanks for stopping by! 👋
-My name is Nam.
-My pronouns are he/him/his and i'm a full stack engineer with an interest in front end development.
-I also an interest in UI and design.
+My name is Nam and my pronouns are he/him/his and i'm a full stack engineer who is eager to tackle any challenge.

 ## Check out more:
 <a href="https://www.linkedin.com/in/nam-n-swe/" >